How Many Foster Kids Graduate from High School?

 These placements act to provide stable home environments.
 It removes them from possible negligent or abusive homes.
 It gives them valuable resources they might not have had access to, including education.

 Providing a positive and supportive environment can prevent youth from experiencing incarceration or other circumstances that keep them out of school.
-This can also be done through the school system to increase the inclusion of foster parents in the student's experience.
+This can also be done through the school system to increase the inclusion of foster parents in the students' experience.

 As a foster family, youth need things from you to become successful graduates.
 It's important to advocate for and empower them to complete their education.